Wafer tumbler lock: Vulnerabilities

 Most wafer tumbler locks with poor tolerances can be opened with a set of jigglers or try-out keys.
 These sets of keys are designed with the most common patterns of key available.
-The key is inserted into the lock like a normal key, and a turning force is applied whilst the key is raked back and forth until the lock opens.
+The key is inserted into the lock like a normal key, and a turning force is applied whilst the key is raked back and forth and/or jiggled up and down until the lock opens.